manfredbork/receipt_recognition/README.md

 // Example configuration for customizing parsing behavior.
 //
 // ⚡ Note: This is OPTIONAL.
 The package already comes with built-in defaults
-// (company detection, total sum labels, ignore/stop/disc/deposit keywords, etc.).
+// (store detection, total sum labels, ignore/stop/disc/deposit keywords, etc.).
 // You only need to provide this map if you want to extend or override
 // recognition rules for your receipts. final options = {
-  // Company/store name normalization:
+  // Store name normalization:
-  // Map "raw OCR matches" -> "canonical company name" "storeNames": {
+  // Map "raw OCR matches" -> "canonical store name" "storeNames": {
     "REWE": "Rewe",
     "REWE CITY": "Rewe",